MasonNjos/SFWE301/README.md

 14.The second IDE open the terminal and run
 15.cd FrontEnd
 16.npm start
-17.once the react project starts to complie and build 18.will then show a web page with the project in it
+17.once the react project starts to compile and build 18.will then show a web page with the project in it

-Once that is done the project should be good to go
+Once that is done the project should be good to go/